microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _The Bot Service editor_

 1. To make sure these services can communicate with each other, you can test bot communication in the Azure Bot Service editor.
 To test, type the word "hi" (without quotation marks) into the chat window on the right side of the page.
+Then press **Enter** or click the paper-airplane icon (which stands for "Send").

     ![Testing bot communication](Images/portal-send-chat-test.png)